justisGipson/go-notes/Go-Notes.md

 - If it could possibly be referenced after the function returns- When a value is too big for the stack- When the compiler doesn’t know the size in compile time

--   Don’t do premature optimisations, relay on data and find problems before fixing them.
+-   Don’t do premature optimizations, relay on data and find problems before fixing them.
 Use profilers and analysis tools to find the root.

-# Goroutines
+# Go-routines

 -   Every Go program has at least one goroutine: the _main goroutine_, which is automatically created and started when the process begins.
 -   A goroutine is a function that is running concurrently.
 Notice the difference between concurrence and parallelism.
 -   They’re not OS threads, they’re a higher level of abstraction known as coroutines.
 Coroutines are simply concurrent subroutines that are nonpreemptive (they cannot be interrupted).
--   Go follows a fork-join model for launching and waiting for goroutines.
+-   Go follows a fork-join model for launching and waiting for go-routines.
 -   **Leak prevention**: The way to successfully mitigate this is to establish a signal between the parent goroutine and its children that allows the parent to signal cancellation to its children.
 By convention, this signal is usually a read-only channel named _done_.
 The parent goroutine passes this channel to the child goroutine and then closes the channel when it wants to cancel the child goroutine.
 -   If a goroutine is responsible for creating a goroutine, it is also responsible for ensuring it can stop the goroutine.
--   For better error handling inside goroutines create a struct that wraps both possible result and possible error.
-Return a channel of this struct.
+-   For better error handling inside go-routines create a struct that wraps both possible result and possible error.
+Return a channel of this struct.s
+-   Concurrency is not Parallelism

+Concurrency in a program: we have multiple threads executing code; if one thread blocks, another is picked up and executed.
+Always on one "core".
+All this is is saying work can be scheduled to be done

+Parallelism in a program: multiple threads executed at the exact same time.
+Requires more than one CPU/core.
+Can do multiple things at the exact same point in time.

 # Sync package